clementgallet/libTAS/docs/guides/options.md

 ### On-screen Display (OSD)

 Displays some information on the game screen such as framecount, inputs, notifications and ram watches.
-The placement of those texts can be modified, and can be displayed in the encode video.
+The placement of these texts can be modified, and can be displayed in the encode video.

 ### Variable framerate